zejiran/kittens-news/README.md

 # kittens-news
 Web application for online news using Django.

-Site specialized on the collecting and sharing of general news about kittens
+Site specialized on the collecting and sharing of general news about kittens.